-You’ve heard of Disneyland, Universal Studios Japan, and even Japan’s very own Fuji-Q Highland.
-But considering Japan’s rich traditional and cultural heritage, perhaps you’d like to see what life was like in ancient times and maybe feel like you’re the star of a period drama.
-Perhaps you might even want to be a samurai, ninja, or geisha for a day at these four Edo-style theme parks.
+You’ve heard of Disneyland, Universal Studios Japan, and Fuji-Q Highland.
+But considering that Japan has a truly rich traditional and cultural heritage, perhaps you want to see what life was like in ancient times and maybe feel like you’re starring in a historical drama.
+Become a samurai (or ninja, or geisha) for a day at these four Edo-style theme parks.

 1. Noboribetsu Date Jidaimura (Hokkaido)